angry-tony/A-collection-of-OSS-tools/README.md

 * [Security Onion](http://securityonion.net/) - Linux distro for IDS, NSM, and log management -- `various lang`
 * [Security Technical Implementation Guide (STIG)](http://iase.disa.mil/stigs/Pages/a-z.aspx) - Guides to securing almost every application, by the US military -- `collection`
 * [Snort](https://www.snort.org/) - The classic network intrusion prevention system (NIPS) -- `C`
+* [Spiderfoot](http://www.spiderfoot.net/) - Automate the process of gathering intelligence about a given target -- `Python`
 * [sudosh2](https://github.com/squash/sudosh2) - Records all keystrokes and output and can play back the session as just like a VCR -- `C`
 * [Tripwire](http://sourceforge.net/projects/tripwire/) - File integrity checker and monitor, replacement for the now closed-source Tripwire -- `C`
 * [VirusTotal](https://www.virustotal.com/) - Allows you to upload a file and have it scanned by tons of virus scanners -- `in-browser`